Osaka Day Trip From Kyoto: Best Things To Do In Osaka, Japan

 • Icoca (IC) Card | Super-convenient rechargeable cards that can be used on all major trains, subways, and buses throughout Japan.
 You can even use them to pay for stuff at the konbini (convenience stores)!
 Cards can be purchased from train station ticket vending machines or ticket offices.

-• Pocket WiFi | If your phone carrier does not provide free international data, you’ll probably want to avoid those exorbitant roaming fees.
-Get around that by renting a pocket WiFi.
-Many hotels offer this as part of your stay, but in the case that they don’t, you can rent your own.
+• Pocket WiFi or eSIM | If your phone carrier does not provide free international data, you’ll probably want to avoid those exorbitant roaming fees.
+Get around that by renting a pocket WiFi or getting a digital eSIM pass.
+I personally like Airalo’s eSIM for trips to Japan because it requires no extra stops at the airport — it can be done completely digitally!

 • Portable Power Bank | You’re probably going to be out all day, snapping away taking pictures, GPSing to all the great landmarks of Japan.
 The last thing you want is to be stranded with no phone battery!
 A portable power bank is a must-have, and Anker’s ultra-light, ultra-portable power bank is tried and true by so many travelers!
 I never embark on a day of exploration without it.

-• Travel Adapter | If you’re traveling internationally, you’re going to need one.
+• Travel Adapter | If you’re traveling internationally from somewhere that doesn’t have USA-style outlet prongs (which are the same as Japan’s), you’re going to need one.
 This one here is tried and trusted.
 It allows for a normal plug and has two additional USB ports.

 • Jet Lag Prevention | Chances are you will be jetlagged during your first few days in Japan.
 Don’t let the long flight and time change weigh you down!
 Here are a few preventative options that’ll help:

 • Comfortable Walking Shoes | You will be doing a lot of walking in Japan.
+Find all my favorite travel shoes here!

 • Cash and credit cards